Jumpin Jerry

 J: Now that sounds dangerous!
 Jumping around when you can’t see.

 S: Well, Jesus asked Bartimaeus what it was he wanted?
-And Bartimaeus said 'I want to see'
+And Bartimaeus said 'I want to see'.

 J: And....?

-S: And Jesus said 'your faith has healed you' and Bartimaeus was able to see immediately.
+S: And Jesus said, 'Your faith has healed you' and Bartimaeus was able to see immediately.

 J: Yeah!!!
 Jesus is the man!
 He’s a superhero.
+He's my star.

-TOGETHER: He’s my star, My best friend.
+TOGETHER: My best friend.

 S: Really?